 For private clients with NDIS funding, our one on one consultations in our rooms and within schools, can be paid for easily by self-managed NDIS funds.
 For plan managed private clients, please ask your plan manager if our services fit in with your plan.
 Our programs fit under NDIS guidelines for Counselling, Social Skills Training, Capacity Building, and Positive Behaviour Support.

-Our Class Workshops in ELCs, Kindergartens and Schools meet the Social Capabilities,
+Our small group programs and class incursions in ELCs, Kindergartens and Schools meet the Social Capabilities,

 Health and Wellbeing requirements of the Australian Curriculum and are ready to roll out by experienced, qualified and friendly professionals.